tunafish304/microblog/docs/090125_intro3/setup.md

 git config --global credential.helper manager-core
 ```

-> 🎓 *Student Tip:* This caches your PAT so you won’t be prompted every time.
+> 🎓 *Student Tip:* This caches your token so you won’t be prompted every time.

 ---